OnurGumus/onurgumus.github.io/_posts/2021-01-09-CRUD-is-not-the-answer-concurrency.md

 ---

-#CRUD Is Not The Answer: Concurrency
+# CRUD Is Not The Answer: Concurrency

-Although CRUD applications are simple, they have one major important caveat, especially if they are web applications.
+Although typical CRUD applications are simple, they have one major important caveat, especially if they are web applications.
 They involve concurrency!
-Suppose that we have a banking application that allows us to transfer some amount of money from one account to the other.
+Suppose that we have a banking application that allows us to transfer some amount of money from one account to another.

+[img]

+<!--more-->

 At the top, we have a presentation layer but it could be some sort of web service interface which receives a transfer request.
-And that request is delivered to the business layer.
+And let's say request is delivered to the business layer.
 A typical implementation of a business layer would be:

 1- Go to the database and check if **Acount1** has enough balance.
-2- If it is so, decrement that amount from **Account1**, 3 - Add that amount to **Acount2**
+2- If it is so, decrement that amount from **Account1**, 3- Add that amount to **Acount2**
 [img]

-<!--more-->

 Of course, speaking of this, we have to identify our transaction boundary.
-Assuming we have an ACID-compliant database that gives us some atomicity, typically we would like these two operations, deducing amount from **Account1** and adding it to the **Account2**, to happen in a single transaction.
-Because otherwise if an error happens in between, you would end up with an inconsistent state.
+Assuming we have an ACID-compliant database that gives atomicity, we would like these two operations, deducing some amount from **Account1** and adding it to the **Account2**, to happen within a single transaction.
+Since without transaction atomicity if an error happens in between, you would end up with an inconsistent state.

-Building a transaction boundary like that doesn't solve the concurrency problem.
+Building a transaction boundary like that doesn't actually solve the concurrency problem.
 Indeed, it creates the problem itself.
-As I have just mentioned about ACID compatibility, usually databases offer some sort of isolation among their transactions.
+As I have just mentioned about ACID compatibility, usually databases offer some sort of isolation, which stands for the I of ACID, among their transactions.
-Let's assume two requests come at the same time such that they are trying to transfer money from **Account1** to **Account2**.
+Let's assume there are two requests coming at the same time such that they are trying to transfer some money from **Account1** to **Account2**.
 Both transactions will simultaneously check if **Account1** has enough balance.
-Suppose that **Account1** has $1000 and both transactions will first make a select query and both wills see that $1000 is available.
-Then both of them will reduce $1000 from **Account1** and they would add $1000 to **Account2**.
+Suppose that **Account1** has $1000, both transactions will first make a select query and both will see that $1000 is available whereas in pratice only one of these transactions can occur.
+Subsequently, both of them will reduce $1000 from **Account1** and they would add $1000 to **Account2** accordingly.

 [img]

-Since those transactions are not aware of each other, you will see **Account1** with a $0 balance whereas Account2 would be only added $1000.
-But both transactions will succeed.
-In other words, the net effect of the second transaction will disappear.
-The reason for that is both transactions will attempt to set the **Account1** balance to $0.
+Since those transactions are not aware of each other and they are isolated, you will end up with **Account1** having a $0 balance whereas Account2 would be only added $1000 and confusingly, both transactions will succeed.
+In other words, the net effect of the second transaction will disappear, since both transactions will attempt to set **Account1** balance to $0.

-Typically this problem is solved by introducing either an optimistic or pessimistic concurrency check.
+Generally, such concurrency problems are solved by introducing either an optimistic or pessimistic concurrency check.
 [img]

-In a pessimistic concurrency check, you basically acquire some lock on the relevant database rows such that no other transaction can select that row.
-In the above case, the first transaction would acquire a lock and the second one would wait for that lock to be resolved which happens only after the first transaction commits.
-In general, this solves our problem, however, from a performance point of view it may not be acceptable, and in addition to that, since we have locked some rows, eventually it is likely we will have a deadlock at some point in time.
+In the case of pessimistic concurrency check, you basically acquire some lock on the relevant database rows such that no other transaction can select those rows.
+In the above scenario, the first transaction would acquire a lock on the **Account1** row and the second transaction would just wait for that lock to be resolved which happens only after the first transaction commits.
+Yes, such a pesimistic locking mechanism solves our problem, however, from a performance point of view it may not be acceptable, and in addition to that, since we have locked some rows, eventually it is likely we will end up with a database deadlock at some point in time.

 The other alternative is to use optimistic locking.
 For optimistic locking, we usually use a version or a timestamp column and each update statement which contains a "where" statement against